Powering Students Through Good Nutrition

 WCS Food Services operates 45 kitchens within Williamson County and offers breakfast and lunch daily.
 Meals are prepared onsite at each school with an average for the 2021 - 2022 school year of 28,500 meals served each day, approximately 5 million meals for the year.
 All meals meet the Recommended Daily Allowance established by the United States Department of Agriculture (USDA).

 Due to supply chain distribution issues, the daily menus are subject to change at any time.
 As frequent substitutions are made by the manufacturers, WCS is currently unable to track carbohydrate counts or allergens in menu items.
 Contact the cafeteria manager at your school if you have any questions regarding your school's menu.

 If you would like to receive a copy of the District’s Wellness Policy or the District’s Wellness Assessment, please contact our office and we will be happy to provide you with a copy or answer any questions you might have.

 Summer Feeding Program

 Currently WCS does not offer this type of program.
 Please contact our office at 615-472-4990 and we will be happy to find the closest school district to your home that is offering this program over the summer months.

 USDA Nondiscrimination Statement

-In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, religious creed, disability, age, political beliefs, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.
+In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.
 View the full USDA nondiscrimination statement.

 Contact: Food Services Department | (615) 472-4990